naftaliharris/for-x-in-datasets/SPECIFICATION.md

 This document contains the specification for dataset formatting in this project.
-It's still a work in progress, unfortunately... the "real spec" right now is whatever is in the test script now, unfortunately.
+It's still a work in progress, unfortunately... the "real spec" right now is whatever is in the test script now...

 ## Categorizations of Datasets